-When you create a document with figures and tables in Word, do you write it like this?
+When you create a document with figures and tables in Word, are you writing it like this?

 See the diagram above.

 The table on the next page shows the total results.

 Although the preceding and following context will tell you which figure or table is referred to, the following sentence would be more professional.

 It is written in Table 1.

 Using figure and table numbers uniquely determines which figure or table is being referred to.